 - Students registered in a Faculty of Arts and Science program must submit to the academic department housing the program in which they are registered.

-- Students registered in a Faculty of Engineering and Computer Science program must submit to the Faculty Student Academic Services Office.
+- Students registered in a Gina Cody School of Engineering and Computer Science program must submit to the School's Student Academic Services Office.

 - Students registered in a Faculty of Fine Arts program must submit to the Faculty Undergraduate Student Academic Services Office.